groupdocs/docs-cloud-common/content/storage/developer-guide/files/delete-a-particular-file.md

 description: ""
 keywords: ""
 ---

-# Delete a Particular File from GroupDocs Cloud Storage #

 This API allows you to delete specific file from [GroupDocs Cloud Storage](https://dashboard.groupdocs.cloud/).

 ## API Explorer ##